balleRAM/kickasm-sidedit-installer/README.md

 # kickasm-SIDedit-installer

-A quite straightforward and beginner-friendly Linux Bash installation script for KickAssembler v5.9 (a Commodore 64 .PRG assembler tool that runs on Java SDK).
-The script also grabs nurpax's C64 SIDEdit GitHub repository along for code examples.
+A quite straightforward and beginner-friendly Linux Bash installation script for Kick Assembler v5.9 (a Commodore 64 assembler tool that runs on Java SDK.)
+The script also grabs nurpax's C64 SIDEdit GitHub repository along for quick and fun code examples.

 The C64 SIDedit package comes with KickAssembler-ready .asm source code examples for the Commodore 64, enabling a newcomer to get into C64 assembler and start tinkering with the C64's SID audio chip functionality in no time.